govau/design-system-starter/README.md

 ## Contributing

-To contribute to the GOV.AU UI-Kit Starter Pack:
+To contribute to the Australian Government Design System Starter Pack:
 1. Fork the project & clone it locally.
 1. Create a new branch for the work that is going to be completed.
 1. Complete the work and test it to the best of your abilities following the [guidelines here](https://github.com/govau/uikit#checklist-and-browser-support).
 1. Once the work is completed, write a good commit message.
-1. Push your work to github and create a new pull request.
+1. Push your work to GitHub and create a new pull request.
 1. Respond to any code review feedback.

 **[⬆ back to top](#contents)**